 “Once they got in, they could spray paint things, but it’s just like if you got into Fort Knox, you wouldn’t know the combination to the locks.”

-Allen said the country's nuclear weapons material is spread across eight sites that are "usually out in the middle of nowhere" to protect against threats.
+Allen said the country’s nuclear weapons material is spread across eight sites around the country that are “usually out in the middle of nowhere” to protect against threats.

 “There’s really only one place where the weapons are fully assembled; I’m not going to tell you which one,” Allen said.
 “And the reason there are eight places, they don’t want people to have the full knowledge (of what the other facilities do).

 “We almost never see an assembled nuclear weapon.”